-Announcing the 2020 PEP Book Prize Winner
+Announcing the 2021 PEP Book Prize Winner

-The Political Economy Project (PEP) is pleased to invite nominations for our 2022 Middle East Political Economy Book Prize.
+The Political Economy Project (PEP) is pleased to invite nominations for our 2023 Middle East Political Economy Book Prize.
 PEP aims to recognize and disseminate exceptional critical work on the political economy of the Middle East.
 While the book must have a political economy theme, we welcome nominations from across academic disciplines.
 Submissions will be read and judged by a committee drawn from PEP’s membership.
-Eligible texts must have been published in 2020 or 2021 and can be either Arabic or English language.
+Eligible texts must have been published in 2022 and can be either Arabic or English language.
 One book prize winner will be selected for each publication year.
 The book must make an original contribution to critical political economy research.
 The author(s) of the winning book will receive a prize of US$1000 and will be invited to give a talk at a PEP affiliated University.
 The author(s) will also be interviewed by the Arab Studies Institute’s Audio Magazine, Status/الوضع.

-The deadline for submission is 15 May 2022
+The deadline for submission is 30 June 2023

 If you intend to participate, please fill out the submission form here.
 Submit any questions to: bookprize@politicaleconomyproject.org